outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

 Configuration Notice:

 1. Please use single quotes for regex and pathnames that containing spaces or special characters.
-2. Environment variables and configuration variables (defined within YML itself) are referenced in the form `${VAR:default-value}`.
+2. System environment variables and configuration variables (defined within YML itself) are referenced in the form `${VAR:default-value}`.
 Environment variables are expanded before YAML parsing.
+So we CANNOT refer to system environment variables within YAML files of 'Live Reloading' as those files are reloaded periodically but after the main YAML parsing.

    The [command line](https://www.elastic.co/guide/en/beats/filebeat/current/command-line-options.html) `-E` option can be used to override variables like `-E key=value`.
 3. Aside environment and configuration variable reference, event field can be referenced in the form `%{[field-name]:default-value}`.
 Pay attention please, the prefix symbol is `%`.
 Event fields are accessed using field references `[field-name]`.
 This is called [Format String (sprintf)](https://www.elastic.co/guide/en/beats/libbeat/current/config-file-format-type.html).

 ## [Filebeat Configuration](https://www.elastic.co/guide/en/beats/filebeat/master/configuring-howto-filebeat.html)